SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 #### Adding Existing Users to your Portal

-Sometimes, it happens that somebody already has an account in the RC.
-Portal admins can also add such existing users directly to their portal.
-If you click "create user" in the portal's user list, typing a name of an existing user, will make it show up below the field, if you click the name and then continue to the next field, the RC will show a pop-up prompting if you want to add this user to your portal.

-It is also possible for such existing users to request membership to a portal on their own account, by clicking "edit portals" on their profile page:
+It is also possible for existing RC users to request membership to a portal on their own account, by clicking "edit portals" on their profile page:

 ![requesting portal membership](images/location_of_portal_membership.jpg "member of option location on user profile")